LuisArmando-TestCoder/sun-tracker-js/readme.md

-# sun-tracker-js
+# Sun Tracker JS

-A TypeScript library that helps determine whether it is after sunrise, after sunset, currently daylight, or nighttime at a given location, using [SunCalc](https://github.com/mourner/suncalc).
+A TypeScript/JavaScript utility that determines whether it's currently after sunrise, after sunset, daylight, or nighttime at a given location.
+It also provides a chainable interface to react to changes in sunlight conditions over time.

-**Key Features:**
-- Functions: `isAfterSunrise`, `isAfterSunset`, `isDaylight`, `isNightTime`.
-- Each returns a Promise with a boolean result.
+This library leverages [SunCalc](https://github.com/mourner/suncalc) to accurately compute sunrise and sunset times, inherently accounting for Earth’s tilt, seasons, and your chosen coordinates.

+## Features

+- **Check Sun Status:**
+  - `isAfterSunrise(...)`: Returns `true` if current time is after sunrise.
+  - `isAfterSunset(...)`: Returns `true` if current time is after sunset.
+  - `isDaylight(...)`: Returns `true` if it's currently daylight (after sunrise but before sunset).
+  - `isNightTime(...)`: Returns `true` if it's currently nighttime (after sunset).

+- **Location Options:**
+  - Provide `lat` and `lon` directly for any location.
+  - Use the browser’s geolocation by setting `useGeolocation: true` (requires HTTPS and user permission).
-- Defaults to the Equator if no location is provided.
+  - Defaults to the Equator (0,0) if no coordinates are provided and geolocation is not used.

-- Optionally uses browser’s geolocation if requested.
-- Automatically accounts for Earth's tilt and seasonal changes, as `suncalc` calculations depend on date and coordinates.
-- Written in TypeScript with type definitions included.
+- **Automated Sunlight Change Notifications:**
+  `onSunlightChange(...)` returns a chainable object that can periodically check the status and run callbacks on transitions:
+  - `atNight(callback)`: Fires `callback` once when transitioning from daylight to nighttime.
+  - `atDaylight(callback)`: Fires `callback` once when transitioning from night to daylight.
+  - `atSunlightToggle(callback)`: Fires `callback` whenever daylight status toggles (either day→night or night→day).

 ## Installation